bahrisuhaib3-pixel/monte-carlo-first-touch-probability-simulation/README.md

 Historical lookback window (chosen number of your choice, default 120)
 Simulation horizon in trading days
-Number of simulated paths (chosen number of your liking preferably > 250,000 for time but still works)
+Number of simulated paths (chosen number of your liking preferably > 250,000 for time sake but still works)
 Target and stop levels
 Student-t degrees of freedom (fat-tail control)